California Conrad - Big Sur rehabilitation center

 Since the 1997 in Big Sur, California, Ventana Wildlife Society has been in charge of captive condoms.

-The young condor is named Pasqually.
-The female is called Redwood Queen # 190 / and has an 90 number on the tag of her wings, and her dad is King Pin # 167 / and has an 67 number on the wing tag.
+The female is called Redwood Queen # 190 / and has a number 90 on her wing tag, the Male is a King Pin # 167 / and has a 67 number on the wing tag.

 California Condor - Live